 One of the vegetable Mom always has an abundance of in her garden is rhubarb.
 Rhubarb is a perennial plant (the kind that grows from year to year) which forms large fleshy leaves and produces stalks similar to celery.

 To ensure that the plant has enough energy stored up to make it through the winter, never harvest all the stalks off your rhubarb plant.
-After you cut the stalks from the plant, cut the leaves from the stalk and throw them away.
-Leaves of the rhubarb plant are poisonous and should never be eaten.
+After cutting the stalks from the plant, cut the leaves from the stalk and throw them away.
+NOTE: Remember that the leaves of the rhubarb plant are poisonous and should never be eaten.

 Harvesting rhubarb generally begins in April and May and is available through early summer.

 When cooking fresh rhubarb, remove any brown or scaly spots, trim ends and wash thoroughly.
-When cooking rhubarb do not use aluminum, iron or copper pans.
-The high acidity will react with the metal causing the rhubarb to turn a brownish color and also discoloring the pan.
+Also, do not use aluminum, iron or copper pans because the high acidity will react with the metal.
+This causes the rhubarb to turn a brownish color and also discolors the pan.

 Before storing rhubarb, remove the leaves from the stalks.
 Refrigerate unwashed stalks, tightly wrapped in plastic for up to three weeks.

-Rhubarb is low in calories, composed of 95 percent water, contains potassium and a small amount of vitamin C. It also contains two grams of fiber per cup.
+Did you know that rhubarb is low in calories, composed of 95 percent water, contains potassium and a small amount of vitamin C?
+It also contains two grams of fiber per cup.

 I hope that you enjoy this recipe as much as my family does.
-It really is an easy recipe; it just takes a little time.
-It’s totally worth it though.
+It really is an easy recipe.
+It just takes a little time but it’s totally worth it!